mkgeiger/secure-keyless-system/README.md

 sudo openssl req -new -x509 -days 15000 -key ca.key -out ca.crt
 ```
 3. Hand out the CA certificate to the `keyless server` and store it in the same folder as the Python script `KeylessServer.py`.
-4. Start the `keyless client` in FTP mode (jumper opened) and connect with a FTP server to it (IP adress is printed on the serial console) from the Certificate Authority (CA).
+4. Start the `keyless client` in FTP mode (jumper opened) and connect with a FTP server to it (IP address is printed on the serial console) from the Certificate Authority (CA).
 Make sure that the client certificate (key.crt) and the client CSR (key.csr) are deleted from the client file-system.
 5. Start the `keyless client` in normal mode (jumper closed).
 A new client key pair is generated inside the Optiga Trust M and the client CSR is generated automatically and stored as the file key.csr in the client file-system.
 The form attributes of the CSR are hard coded inside the source code of the `keyless client` and need to be adapted by its owner.
 6. Start the `keyless client` in FTP mode (jumper opened) again and connect with a FTP server to it from the Certificate Authority (CA).
 Upload the client CSR (key.csr) to the Certificate Authority (CA).
 7. Now create from the client CSR (key.csr) the client certificate (key.crt) signed with the CA key.
 The valid period in the following example is 1 year.
 The options.ext file can be found [here](/CertificateAuthority/options.ext).